Emergency and Inclement Weather Communications

 However, on occasion, a district-wide or partial-district closure is required due to extreme weather.
 Partial-district closures affecting individual schools may occur due to the very different geography within our school district.
 If there is a partial-district closure affected schools will be identified.

-www.sd43.bc.ca and other sources outlined above, so that families can plan and make alternate arrangements.
-In most instances, no announcement will be made that schools are open; only cancellations, closures or delayed school openings will be announced.
+www.sd43.bc.ca and other sources as outlined so that families can plan and make alternate arrangements.
+In most instances, announcements will NOT be made that schools are open; only cancellations, closures or delayed school openings will be announced.

 While the District tries to make the best decision with the information available, the